LambdaLabsML/openquant/README.md

 1. Model takes less GPU ram => more space for kv cache.
 Modern inference libraries (like vllm/sglang) will have higher/more stable performance with more space for kv cache
 2. Model parameters are half as big => less GPU memory bandwidth
-3. Depending on the GPU, fp8 flops are just higher than bf16 flops.
+3. Depending on the GPU, fp8 FLOPS are just higher than bf16 FLOPS.
 E.g. See [H100 specifications](https://www.nvidia.com/en-us/data-center/h100/); bfloat16 has ~2k teraFLOPS and fp8 has ~4k teraFLOPS

 ### fp8: How?